 Rao wondered if winning elections was the criterion for the BJP and not the country’s security.
 He asked Yeddyurappa to clarify if going to war was an electoral strategy of the BJP.

-The pre-emptive strike was to avert an imminent terror attack by the Pakistan-based Jaish-e-Mohammad outfit after the February 14 terror blast killed about 40 CRPF troopers traveling in a bus to Srinagar from Jammu near Pulwama in the northern Kashmir state.
+The pre-emptive strike was to avert an imminent terror attack by the Pakistan-based Jaish-e-Mohammad outfit after the February 14 terror blast killed about 40 CRPF troopers travelling in a bus to Srinagar from Jammu near Pulwama in the northern Kashmir state.

 Yeddyurappa’s tweet read: “The IAF fighters entered Pakistan on Tuesday and destroyed three terrorist camps, which created a pro-Modi wave across the country.
 The effect of this will be seen in the upcoming Lok Sabha elections.”

-Noting that the counter-attack by India had enthused the youth of the country, the former Chief Minister said the Prime Minister had shown courage in teaching Pakistan a lesson and in avenging the death of 40 CRPF troopers.
+Noting that the counter attack by India had enthused the youth of the country, the former Chief Minister said the Prime Minister had shown courage in teaching Pakistan a lesson and in avenging the death of 40 CRPF troopers.

 “As (Narendra) Modi said he would avenge every drop of blood, he is showing that he is doing as promised.
 All have welcomed it.
 Even opposition parties have welcomed it.”